Have you ever twitter-complained?

 Every message (I understand there may be some exceptions) should provide an answer that leads to a point of application.
 And every answer is built upon a question.
 If you can identify the question at the center of your solution, you have found your tension.
 Now, build up that tension in the beginning of your message so you can present the answer to an audience who is ready to hear the solution.

 I love talking “shop” with other pastors, and lately, I’ve had the pleasure to interact with many.
 Preaching seems to always surface as a topic of conversation.
-Every pastor feels the pressure to preach great messages – not just true, but engaging and helpful content presented in an engaging way.
+Every pastor feels the pressure to preach well – not just true, but engaging and helpful.

 The most common question I’ve received in the past month or so revolves around the number of times in a calendar year a typical Senior Pastor should preach.
 The questions do not always start there, but that question tends to be the core issue.
 The last time this issue was presented to me by another pastor, it sounded something like this: “I know you preach without notes.
 How can I do that when I’m preaching 51 weeks a year?”